Rate exact Bayesian adaptation with modified block priors: Discussion

-for some constants $C,M>0$. \end{lemma} The proof of this results takes advantage of the conjugacy and calculates the posterior probability directly from the posterior distribution formula.
-Both the proofs of Lemma \ref{lem:counter} and Lemma \ref{lem:sieveprior} are stated in the supplementary material (\citeauthor{supp}, \citeyear{supp}).
+The proof of this results takes advantage of the conjugacy and calculates the posterior probability directly from the posterior distribution formula.
+Both the proofs of Lemmas~\ref{lem:counter}~and~\ref{lem:sieveprior} are stated in the supplementary material [\citet{supp}].